KasMasVan/csr_exp_resource_index/README.md

 ## To Do
-- [ ] Report experiment result for reproducibility?
+- [ ] Reproducibility: Identical performance compared to PMI_DC so far.
+- [ ] **Important**: Consider the form of prompts, especially some nuances like the whitespace between a semicolon and an answer.
+You may use existing templates instead.
 - [ ] More language model.
-Specifically, add support for causal language models.
 For larger models, you may load with different precisions like FP16 and INT8 (Check [this](https://huggingface.co/docs/transformers/main/en/performance)).
 - [ ] More data.
 - [ ] **More [methods](#methods)**.
 - [ ] Use relative path in your python scripts (for models and data, etc.), so that running them from different location would be okay.